igorlord/draft-ferrieuxhamchaoui-lossbits/draft-ferrieuxhamchaoui-quic-lossbits.md

 A defense against an Optimistic ACK Attack {{QUIC-TRANSPORT}} involves a sender randomly skipping packet numbers to detect a receiver acknowledging packet numbers that have never been received.
-The Q-bit signal may inform the attacker which packet numbers were skipped on purpose and which had been actually lost (and are, therefore, safe for the attacker to acknowledge).
-To use the Q-bit for this purpose, the attacker must first receive at least an entire Q run of packets, which renders the attack ineffective against a delay-sensitive congestion controller.
+The Q bit signal may inform the attacker which packet numbers were skipped on purpose and which had been actually lost (and are, therefore, safe for the attacker to acknowledge).
+To use the Q bit for this purpose, the attacker must first receive at least an entire Q run of packets, which renders the attack ineffective against a delay-sensitive congestion controller.

 For QUIC v1 connections, if the attacker can make its peer transmit data using a single large stream, examining offsets in STREAM frames can determine whether packet number skips are deliberate.
-In that case, the Q-bit signal provides no new information (but it does save the attacker the need to remove packet protection).
+In that case, the Q bit signal provides no new information (but it does save the attacker the need to remove packet protection).
 However, an endpoint that communicates using {{DATAGRAM}} and uses a loss-based congestion controller MAY shorten the current Q run by the number